Mescal, Arizona: Transportation

 Benson Area Transit provides transportation to Benson two days a week.

 Popular culture

+The Mescal Movie Set was built in the 1960s.
 Parts of the movie Tom Horn, starring Steve McQueen, were filmed in Mescal.
 Other productions filmed in Mescal include Tombstone (1993), The Quick and the Dead (1995) starring Sharon Stone and Leonardo DiCaprio, and Bill O’Reilly's Legends and Lies: The Real West - Doc Holliday (2015).